projectcontour/gimbal/docs/discovery-naming-conventions.md

 the following process:

 1. Each component of the _Discovered Name_ gets the same number of maximum characters allowed.
-The _Discovered Name_ has a total of three components, and thus each component is allocated a maximum of 21 characters.
+The _Discovered Name_ has a total of two components, and thus each component is allocated a maximum of 31 characters (one of the 62 is used for the separator).

 2. Take the SHA256 hash of the _Discovered Name_ before shortening, and take the first 6 characters of the resulting hash.
 This is called the _short hash_.

 3. Starting at the last _Discovered Name Component_, check whether it is longer than the allocated number of characters.
-If it is, truncate the end of the _Component_ and append `-${short-hash}`.
+If it is, truncate the excess characters of the _Component_ and append `${short-hash}`.

 4. If the resulting _Discovered Name_ is still longer than 63 characters, move
    onto the next _Component_ and shorten using the _short hash_.
-Continue until the resulting _Discovered Name_ is 63 characters or less.

-5. In the case that the _Discovered Name_ is longer than 63 characters after the shortening process, the SHA256 hash produced in step 2 will be used as the _Discovered Name_, prepended with `g-` to ensure the name starts with a letter.
-This scenario will only happen if *all* _Components_ of the initial _Discovered Name_ are longer than 21 characters, which is a rare case.
+5. The shortening process produces the final _Discovered Name_.

 #### Example

-- `${discoverer-prefix}`: `k8s`
+- `${backend-name}`: `us-east-cluster`
 - `${service-name}`: `the-really-long-kube-service-name-that-is-exactly-63-characters`
-- `${backend-name}`: `us-east-cluster`

-1. The _Discovered Name_ has a total of three components.
-Thus, allocate 21 (61/3) characters to each.
+1. The _Discovered Name_ has a total of two components.
+Thus, allocate 31
+   characters to each component (62/2, as one char is allocated for the separator).

-2. Take the SHA256 hash of `k8s-the-really-long-kube-service-name-that-is-exactly-63-characters-us-east-cluster`.
+2. Take the SHA256 hash of `us-east-cluster-the-really-long-kube-service-name-that-is-exactly-63-characters`.

     ```
-    SHA256 hash = cdbeb21c3261255a91ded1844754791ef1ec06ecbe5b2421ff2abe221950fc72
+    SHA256 hash = 0ec4b92fc2ca5e9e74fff7b2a1d65aacaed325dca76a573cd9e6dae2eb19ee29
-    Short hash = cdbeb2
+    Short hash = 0ec4b9
     ```

 3. Check if the last _Component_ of the _Discovered Name_ goes over 21 characters:

     ```
-    "us-east-cluster" has 15 characters.
-Move onto next component.
-    ```

-4. Check if the next _Component_ goes over 21 characters:

-    ```
     "the-really-long-kube-service-name-that-is-exactly-63-characters" has 63 characters.
     Shorten using the short hash by truncating and appending the short hash.
-    Result: "the-really-lon-cdbeb2".
+    Result: "the-really-long-kube-se0ec4b9".
     ```

-5. Check if the resulting _Discovered Name_ is shorter than 63 characters:
+4. Check if the resulting _Discovered Name_ is shorter than 63 characters:

     ```
-    "k8s-the-really-lon-cdbeb2-us-east-cluster" has 41 characters.
+    "us-east-cluster-the-really-long-kube-se0ec4b9" has 45 characters.
     Thus, we have arrived at our shortened Discovered Name.
     ```

-Discovered name after shortening: `k8s-the-really-lon-cdbeb2-us-east-cluster`
+Discovered name after shortening: `us-east-cluster-the-really-long-kube-se0ec4b9`

 ## Discoverer Specifics